The Internet Couldn’t Handle Carrie Underwood’s Legs At The ACMs

 “Everybody has to work hard to get what they want.
 Carrie is no exception,” the trainer continued of Underwood’s dedication to exercise to get her enviable legs.
 “She gets up and stays disciplined.”

-And, as Carrie recently revealed on Instagram, her work out time can even include a work out buddy like her 2-year-old son Isaiah.
+And, as Carrie recently revealed on Instagram, her workout time can even include a workout buddy like her 2-year-old son Isaiah.

 Underwood posted an adorable video of herself and son Isaiah working out together on the social media site last month, which featured Carrie showing off some stretches and yoga poses while also doing lunges with her son in her arms.

-The adorable work out video, which has gained almost 2 million views since Carrie uploaded it to her Instagram account on March 22, shows the mother-son duo practicing their exercise skills together in what appears to be Underwood’s home gym.
+The adorable workout video, which has gained almost 2 million views since Carrie uploaded it to her Instagram account on March 22, shows the mother-son duo practicing their exercise skills together in what appears to be Underwood’s home gym.

 “My workout buddy… mama’s in @caliabycarrie and the big man is in his fire truck PJs… whatever works!”
-Carrie told her more than 5.6 million followers of her work out routine with her son.
+Carrie told her more than 5.6 million followers of her workout routine with her son.
 “PS, please excuse my yoga form… I don’t do much yoga, but like to stretch…”

 What do you think of the reaction to Carrie Underwood’s legs at the 2017 ACM Awards?